TMFDataScience/GettingAndCleaningData/README.md

 Only one script is required, namely run_analysis.R.
 This can be run from the command line or within the R environment as a standard R script.

+## Tidt Data Set

+Given the open-ended nature of the assignment, it has been left to the student to determine the nature of the final data set.
+I have taken the decision to provide the data in a narrow format, i.e. with each instance of the variable/subject/activity as an observation.
+This in my view fits the main criteria for a tidy data set, as set out in Hadley Wickham's paper on Tidy Data (http://vita.had.co.nz/papers/tidy-data.pdf), namely:

+* Each variable forms a column (in this case the variables I have defined are activity, subject and variable)
+* Each observation forms a row (i.e. each subject/activity/variable combination)
+* Each type of observational unit forms a table (delivered as one output table)

 ## References

 Acknowledgment is given to the following publication: